canonical/microk8s/README.md

 - All K8s versions from v1.10 onwards as well as alpha, beta and release candidates are available for testing your workload with.

-- A curated collection of manifests is maintained for your convenience.
-You can enable DNS, dashboard, ingress, istio, knative in a single command.
+- A curated collection of manifests for:
+  - Service Mesh:  Istio, Linkerd
+  - Serverless: Knative
+  - Monitoring: Fluentd, Prometheus, Grafana, Metrics
+  - Ingress, DNS, Dashboard, Clustering
+  - Automatic updates to the latest Kubernetes version
+  - GPGPU bindings for AI/ML
+  - Kubeflow!

 ## Quickstart